25 Ways to Improve GallBladder Health

 22. Use Ox Bile:

-If you do not have a gallbladder or have very sluggish bile motility than you will need supplemental bile.
-This will greatly improve the digestion of fatty acid and fat soluble nutrients (5).
+If you do not have a gallbladder or have very sluggish bile motility then you will need supplemental bile.
+This will greatly improve the digestion of fatty acids and fat soluble nutrients (5).
 The best form is Ox Bile as it is most similar to our own.
 You can try taking a single 500 mg pill shortly before you eat meals or take any fatty supplements (like cod liver oil) or other fat-soluble vitamins.
 I like this Nutricology Ox Bile.

 If you’re still uncomfortable, take more.
 The goal should be to completely eliminate your symptoms of digestive distress.
 You will have to experiment to find the right amount for you.
 If you do not have a gallbladder, this is especially important.